 –Drive your personal vehicle ($12/adult, $5/child, $40/car load max of 5): This is the method we chose because we wanted to be able to go at our own pace.
 There are a ton of scenic overlooks to pull over on along the way.
 We recommend you give yourself 2-4 hours at Pike’s Peak if choosing this mode of transportation.

--For those who have ambitions to summit a 14er while in Colorado you can also hike or bike up and down Pike’s Peak.
+-For those who have ambitions to summit a 14er during the summer in Colorado Springs, you can also hike or bike up and down Pike’s Peak.
 However, if you haven’t prepared for this we recommend you choose one of the previous options!

 –Stop a lot and take pictures.
 Pikes Peak has some beautiful scenery and areas that you can step out of your vehicle and take photos.

 –Get there early: At almost every hot spot in Colorado, you’ll want to be up early to be able to enjoy the scenery without fighting the crowds.

 Garden of the Gods is a perfect activity to enjoy during the summer in Colorado Springs.
 It is an intriguing park with incredible rock formations.
 Here you are able to enjoy a variety of outdoor activities including hiking, biking, horseback rides, running, and much more.